Timing for Caterpillar Could not be Better!

 - It acquired German engine manufacturer Motoren-Werke Mannheim Holding GmbH in November for 580 million euros ($724 million).

-- In August 2010, it completed the $820 million purchase of locomotive manufacturer Electro-Motive Diesel Inc.
+- In August 2010 completed the $820 million purchase of locomotive manufacturer Electro-Motive Diesel Inc.

-This creates a wide variety in Caterpillar’s line with products ranging from electricity generators for vacation homes to 100-ton trucks used at open-pit mines.
-Diversification through acquisition is a balanced strategy that the company understands well as it positions itself for business “after the economic slump."
+This creates a wide variety in Caterpillar’s product line with diversity such as electricity generators for vacation homes to 100-ton trucks used at open-pit mines.
+Diversification through acquisition is a balanced strategy that the company has a huge grasp on as it positions itself for business “after the economic slump.”

 Caterpillar’s Earnings will Always Attract Investors

-It is especially true in today’s markets—where investors look for income alternatives to CD’s and low-interest Treasuries.
+It is especially true in today’s’ markets—where investors look for income alternatives to CD’s and low interest Treasuries.
 Dividends are where the money is flowing.
-Well, Caterpillar is a strong, dependable dividend company, increasing its dividends the past 18 years.
-It can deliver a nice return over the long run, especially if purchased at the right price.
+Well Caterpillar is a strong dependable dividend company, increasing its dividends for 18 years.
+It can deliver a nice return over the long run, especially if purchased at the right price like it is now.
 Now is a good time for long term investors to take a look at the stock.
 Since 1998, Caterpillar Inc has increased earnings at a compounded rate of 10.3% per annum.

-So it seems that the timing for Caterpillar could not be better for an investor to seriously consider taking a long term position.
+So it seems that the timing for Caterpillar could not be better for an investor to seriously consider investing long term in the company.
 One's entry point I cannot give, but the season is ripe to look!